astrellon/simple-portfolio/README.md

-# Simple CMS
+# Simple Portfolio

-A simple content management system built using simple-tsx-vdom and simple-data-store.
+A simple portfolio system built using [simple-tsx-vdom](https://www.npmjs.com/package/simple-tsx-vdom) and simple-data-store.

 Aiming to use server side rendering.